ComHem/sermo-event-api/README.md

 Following attributes are used for almost all events.
 - ```type``` sets which type of event it is, e.i. text, typing, heartbeat, handover, etc.
 - ```platformId``` is a unique id for the channel in which the customer has contacted us, e.i. comhem.se contact page, comhem.se assited sales or boxer.se contact page.
 - ```userId``` is an unique id for the customers/users.
-For the web a new unique id is generated for every new visit while for Messenger the user id connected to the account will be used which is persistent over time.
+For the web a new unique id is generated for every new visit while for Messenger the user id connected to the facebook account will be used which is persistent over time.

 ## Inbound